The Water Will Come: Rising Seas, Sinking Cities, and the Remaking of the Civilized World

 Contributing Editor, Rolling Stone

-Author, The Water will Rise
+Author, The Water Will Come

 Jeff Goodell received a B.A. in English from the University of California, Berkeley, and an M.F.A. from the Columbia University.
 Goodell began his career as a journalist, and has over 20 years’ journalist experience covering a wide range of topics, ranging from politics, technology, crime, to climate scientists and internet billionaires.
 He is a frequent contributor to The New York Times Magazine and Yale E360, and has published in The New Republic and Wired.
 Through years of research, Goodell has established himself as an expert to write on climate change, rising sea level and energy issues, and he actively calls for urgent actions to address climate issues.
 He serves on the board of the McHarg Centre at the University of Pennsylvania School of Design, and was on New America Fellowship from 2016 to 2017.

 Assistant Professor, Department of Geography

 National University of Singapore

 Dr Winston Chow is an Assistant Professor of Geography at the National University of Singapore researching on how cities affect weather & climate, and how weather & climate affects cities.
 He is a Principal Investigator for the Cooling Singapore initiative

 , and was recently selected by the Intergovernmental Panel on Climate Change (IPCC) to be a Lead Author for their Cities chapter in the Sixth Assessment Report on Climate Change due in 2021.
 He enjoys talking and writing about these research issues, and he tweets sporadically on many topics (unrelated to climate change) at @winstontlchow